lbdl/BadBrowser/README.md

 Datatypes get handled by creeating a `TypeRaw` struct that handles the JSON decoding and then this is persisted to a backing store.

 The mapping of JSON data to objects is handled in a Types given Mapper i.e. `<TYPE>` has another file `<TYPEMAPPER>` that is reponsible for... mapping acheieved using the DECODABLE protocol and a class that then handles feeding the data into the backing store.

+In terms of filter functionality it is assumed that the user wishes to filter the result set based on Breaking Bad series not  on Better Caul Saul series.